Reports and Research Articles

 Giving USA 2016

-(April 27, 2016) Giving figures and other research are critical for fundraising success, and Giving USA: The Annual Report on Philanthropy is the seminal publication reporting on the sources and uses of charitable giving in the United States.
+(June 29, 2016) AFP is proud to partner with The Giving Institute in supporting Giving USA 2016: The Annual Report on Philanthropy.
+Giving USA is the seminal publication reporting on the sources and uses of charitable giving in the United States.

 AFP Diversity and Inclusion Survey Report Provide Baseline for Future Work